"Not to be realized from another, peaceful,

 ontological identity with distinct conceptual isolates.
 All things

-have two natures, those based on reality and those based on falsities (cf.
+have two natures or properties, those based on reality and those based on falsities (cf.

 Chandrakîrti in his Mâdhyamakâvatâra).
 A sprout, insofar as it